microsoft/MASS/MASS-fairseq/README.md

     |-- dict.en.txt
     |-- dict.zh.txt
 ```
-The files under `mono` are monolingual data, while under `para` are bilingual data. `dict.en(zh).txt` in different directary should be identical.
+The files under `mono` are monolingual data, while under `para` are bilingual data. `dict.en(zh).txt` in different directory should be identical.
 The dictionary for different language can be different.
 The following command will generate the binarized data:

 ```
 # Ensure the output directory exists